LucasFrecia/tymesheet-frontend/README.md

 # Nuxt Hackaton Starter

-In this repo you will find:
+In this repo you will find the packages listed below working in concert to give you a basic hackaton starter project:

 -   Nuxt
 -   Local authentication